tarkmeper/numpgsql/README.md

 ## Requirements

 The library makes use of Boost C++ accumulators in order to do many of the statistical functions.
 On Debian/Ubuntu systems the boost libraries can be installed using:

     ~~~~
-    sudo apt-get install ^Cbboost-all-dev
+    sudo apt-get install libboost-all-dev
     ~~~~

 The libary also makes use of templates.
 Recent versions of gcc/g++ should have no problem compiling.